gridxdev/BlueGrid/README.md

 <p><strong>Measure distances with Dim Tool</strong></p>
 <img src="images/dim-tool.png" alt="Measure distances with Dim Tool" title="Measure distances with Dim Tool" style="width:auto; height:auto; max-width:70%;">

+### 3.3 Shape tools
+BlueGrid provides a variety of shape tools that allow you to create different geometric shapes on your PDF page.
+These shapes can be used for takeoffs, annotations, and other purposes.
+The available shape tools include Rectangle, Line, Polyline, Polygon, Path, and more.
+Below are the descriptions of each shape tool and how to use them.